Dominion Law – Music and Entertainment Law

 He hates contracts so we do them for him, when we can get him to and we have had to find ways to work around this from time to time.

-An exciting client is a rapidly changing market, Rhythm continue to find new ways to prosper as all around them flail.
+An exciting client in a rapidly changing market, Rhythm continue to find new ways to prosper as all around them flail.
 We just realised they don't even have a website.

 Pete is another client who we have worked alongside for a long time now.
 He is a recording artist, a DJ, a producer, an inventor and a consummate professional.
-As his career develops more and more we see him working to grow the New zealand industry and it is only a matter of time before he drops the next big thing.
+As his career develops more and more we see him working to grow the New zealand industry.

 We do a lot of advice work for creatives involved in advertising, such as can they really say this, does this sound too much like that, most of it is quick and dirty.
 We pride ourselves on a common sense and practical commercial approach.
 Clients don't want options or possibilities, they want yes or no, and we are skilled enough and experienced enough to be able to give them exactly that, certainty.